 IBM launched their zSeries of mainframe computers (originally marketed as System/360) in 1964 and maintained full backward compatibility.
 Z stands for “Zero Downtime”.
-The product was intended as a highly reliable and highly secure computer environment.
-Globally, it achieved a market dominating role in architectures handling ATM-based payment for financial institutions and retail banking infrastructures.
+The product was intended as a highly reliable and highly secure computing environment.
+It achieved a market-dominating role in architectures handling ATM-based payment for financial institutions and retail banking infrastructures.

-In September 2019, IBM launched the next generation zSeries designed to embrace the hybrid Cloud.
-IBM reengineered their mainframe service architecture to help these organizations get to avoid the challenges that a complex migration presents along with possible cloud security risks.
+In September 2019, IBM launched the next generation zSeries, designed to embrace the hybrid Cloud.
+IBM reengineered its mainframe service architecture to help these organizations avoid the challenges of complex migration and possible cloud security risks.

-IBM’s new z15™ single and multi-frame system design was shaped in close collaboration with customers in need for a successful digital transformation.
+IBM’s new z15™ single and multi-frame system design was shaped in close collaboration with customers needing a successful digital transformation.
 The IBM z15 provides scalable privacy, security, and resilience, making it a valuable component of any bank or financial institution’s enterprise-wide cloud infrastructure.

 - Encryption to protect data and manage privacy through policy across the business’s ecosystem

-- Cyber resilient to protect against both insider and outside attacks while delivering continuous service and mitigating downtime
+- Cyber-resilient to protect against both internal and external attacks, while delivering uninterrupted service and minimizing downtime.

-- Flexible computing for organizations of all sizes with any cloud, regardless if it is public, private, or hybrid
+- Flexible computing for organizations of all sizes with any public, private, or hybrid cloud.

 Enhanced Common Cryptographic Architecture (CCA 7.0)

 Security requirements across the globe are continually changing regarding key management and distribution, protecting enterprise data, and data management and compliance.
 Enhancements to the z15 are designed to address these critical needs.
 Common Cryptographic Architecture Release 7.0 is designed to be certified under Payment Card Industry Security Standards for hardware security modules (HSMs).
-Its design allows for easy migration of keys and applications along with the addition of new support for cryptographic algorithms.
-CCA 7.0 includes the enhancements for HSM support that were previously provided with CCA 6.3’s limited availability release.
+Its design facilitates the migration of keys and applications, as well as the addition of new cryptographic algorithm support.
+CCA 7.0 includes the HSM support enhancements that were included in the limited availability release of CCA 6.3.

 CCA 7.0 provides an additional key distribution method through callable services that support AASC X9’s Technical Report 34.
-TR-34 gives an outline of an interoperable protocol for using asymmetric techniques for securing the distribution of symmetric keys.
-This protocol allows the distribution of symmetric keys from host systems to key receiving devices like point-of-sale terminals or ATMs.
-Using the TR-34 protocol now supported by CCA 7.0p can help banks and other financial institutions eliminate costs that are commonly associated with requiring two separate employees to physically load keys into key-receiving devices, including ATMs.
-Having access to this feature allows for a secure and cost-effective method for the remote management of encryption keys.
+TR-34 outlines an interoperable protocol for using asymmetric techniques to secure the distribution of symmetric keys.
+This protocol allows the distribution of symmetric keys from host systems to key-receiving devices like point-of-sale terminals or ATMs.
+Using the TR-34 protocol now supported by CCA 7.0p can help banks and other financial institutions eliminate costs that are commonly associated with requiring two separate employees.
+Access to this feature allows for a secure and cost-effective method for the remote management of encryption keys.

 For banks and financial institutions, CCA 7.0’s enhanced features support the use of the AES algorithm in banking applications.
-This includes a new method to format PAN data for authenticated PAN change request that are based on the ISO 9564-1 standard.
+This includes a new method to format PAN data for authenticated PAN change requests based on the ISO 9564-1 standard.

 An AES-based key management feature is also included in this method that enforces the special usage of authentication keys to translate PINs in ISO-4 PIN blocks.
-This adds an additional level of control of protection to this sensitive operation.
+This provides an additional level of protection for this security-sensitive operation.

 Being in full control of key management

-Cryptomathic's Crypto Crypto Key Management System (CKMS) fully integrates into the IBM z / CCA world in any location of the hybrid cloud.
-It allows banks and financial institutions to manage the key life-cycle and distribution of the cryptographic keys in a secure, compliant and automated way.
+Cryptomathic's Crypto Key Management System (CKMS) fully integrates into the IBM z / CCA world in any hybrid cloud location.
+It allows banks and financial institutions to manage the key life-cycle and distribution of cryptographic keys in a secure, compliant, and automated way.

-However banking infrastructure is rarely restricted to one vendor solution.
-In addition to the IBM zSeries, there might be services provided by Cloud Service Providers (CSPs), diverse local datacenter-infrastructures and hardware security modules (see figure blow).
+However, banking infrastructure is rarely restricted to one vendor solution.
+In addition to the IBM zSeries, there might be services provided by Cloud Service Providers (CSPs), diverse local data center infrastructures, and hardware security modules (see figure below).

 Figure: CKMS in the data center with multiple integration points

-CKMS provides off-the-shelf and proven integration points to all of the infrastructures and applications shown above, embedding zSeries into a holistic and integrated crypto across the bank’s hybrid cloud.
+CKMS provides off-the-shelf and proven integration points to all the infrastructures and applications shown above, embedding zSeries into holistic, integrated crypto across the bank’s hybrid cloud.